Chaaronn/Auto-PGN-Generator/README.md

 Designed for use with Lichess Studies & Listudy, so many variations can be made quickly in differnt rating ranges.

-It chooses random DB moves, then replies with the best move from Stockfish 15.
+It utilises Lichess API to access most played moves in a given rating range, then follows pre-set openings until the opening line ends after which the database is accessed for Black's moves, whereas Stockfish is used for White.
+If the database move causes significant advantage for White (cp>=200), it reverts to Stockfish for each player.
+Users can edit values in the setup file to adjust the script to rating ranges, engine depth and more.

+Currently, I have only added the King's Gambit (aka best opening) to the list of openings, but plan to add more when I can figure out how to automate it.

 Example outputs can be found at: https://lichess.org/study/IDf2Qi7W

 # SETUP